-The Honorable Thomas V. Miller H-107 State House 100 State Circle Annapolis, Maryland 21401 The Honorable Michael E. Busch H-101 State House 100 State Circle Annapolis, Maryland 21401
+The Honorable Michael E. Busch H-101 State House 100 State Circle Annapolis, Maryland 21401

+The Honorable Thomas V. Miller H-107 State House 100 State Circle Annapolis, Maryland 21401

-RE: Gangs, Gang Activity, and Similar Destructive or Illegal Group Behavior (MSAR #8476)
+RE: Gangs, Gang Activity, and Similar Destructive or Illegal Group Behaviors (MSAR #8476)

-Dear Governor Hogan, President Miller and Speaker Busch:
+Dear Governor Hogan, President Miller, and Speaker Busch:

-Enclosed please find the report on the Implementation of State and Local School System Policies and Regulations to Address Gangs, Gang Activity, and Similar Destructive or Illegal Group Behavior as required by § 7-424.2 of Education Article of the Annotated Code of Maryland.
+Enclosed please find the report on the Implementation of State and Local School System Policies and Regulations to Address Gangs, Gang Activity, and Similar Destructive or Illegal Group Behavior as required by § 7-424.2 of the Education Article of the Annotated Code of Maryland.
 The report provides insight as to how Maryland's local school systems address gang activity, awareness, and prevention.

-Should you have questions or require additional information, please contact Mary Gable, Assistant State Superintendent, Division of Student, Family, and School Support by phone at (410) 767-0275 or by email at mary.gable@maryland.gov.
+Should you have questions or require additional information, please contact Mary Gable, Assistant State Superintendent, Division of Student Support, Academic Enrichment, and Educational Policy by phone at (410) 767-0275 or by email at mary.gable@maryland.gov.